Our Alaska Guides

 Aaron Fetter

 Aaron has been guiding for Alaska Alpine Adventures since 2003 and his passion for the wilderness grows with every adventure.
-He came to Alaska in 2001 to complete a bachelor’s degree in outdoor studies at Alaska Pacific University and pursue a lifelong dream of guiding in Alaska.
+He came to Alaska in 2001 to complete a bachelor’s degree in outdoor studies at Alaska Pacific University to pursue a lifelong dream of guiding in Alaska.
 Most recently, Aaron co-founded Adventure Appetites – offering Alaska Alpine Adventures’ gourmet food to adventurers everywhere.
 Through the years, Aaron has divided his time managing operations, packing food, and exploring Alaska’s wild places.
-Whether traversing remote mountain ranges, climbing high on an Alaska peak, or packrafting a wild & scenic river, Aaron says, “I find inner peace while immersed in Alaska’s most remote backcountry.”
+Whether traversing remote mountain ranges, climbing high on an Alaska peak, or pack rafting a wild & scenic river, Aaron says, “I find inner peace while immersed in Alaska’s most remote backcountry.”
 Aaron is a Wilderness First Responder and certified Whitewater Rescue Technician.
 He lives in Anchorage with his wife Adele and daughters Emily & Samantha.

 Sean Johnson